wxiang54/chess-opening-catalog/README.md

 **Prevalence**

 Similar to the single-line case, we want prevalence to solely measure how willing White is to play the Italian.
-Therefore, we modify the absolute probability to limit the sample space of Black's replies, so only the moves that follow an Italian transposition remain.
-We are essentially normalizing the probability of Black's moves:
+Therefore, we modify the absolute probability to limit the sample space of Black's replies, so only the moves that coincide with an Italian transposition remain.
+We are essentially normalizing the probability of Black's moves.
 - If Black only has one option (e.g. `1..Nc6` after `1.Nf3`), this reduces to the single-line case: Black plays their move with probability 1.
 - If Black has more than one option (e.g. either `1..e5` or `1..Nc6` after `1.e4`), we normalize the move probabilities so that they sum to 1.
   - In 1200-level games, after `1.e4`, Black replies `1..e5` with probability 0.569, and `1..Nc6` with probability 0.020.
 After normalization, 0.569 becomes `0.569 / (0.569 + 0.020)` = **0.966** whereas 0.020 becomes `0.020 / (0.569 + 0.020)` = **0.034**.